smartcontractkit/documentation/docs/Using Any API/existing-job-request.md

 ```

 For this example, we created a job that leverages the [EtherScan External Adapter](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/sources/etherscan) to fetch the _SafeGasPrice_ , _ProposeGasPrice_ and _FastGasPrice_.
 You can learn more about External Adapters [here](/docs/external-adapters/).
-To consume an API, your contract must inherit from [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
+To consume an API, your contract must import [ChainlinkClient.sol](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
 This contract exposes a struct named `Chainlink.Request`, which your contract can use to build the API request.
 The request must include the following parameters:

 - Link token address
 - Oracle address